rex69420/star-wars-cosmos-SiliconMazeCTF/README.md

-# Silicon Maze CTF - Star Wars Cosmos
+# Silicon Maze CTF - Star Wars Cosmos - Question 10

-Welcome to the Silicon Maze CTF!
-This repository contains the backend and frontend code for the Star Wars Cosmos challenge.
+Flask as backend, Svelte as frontend, using SWAPI (The Star Wars API) for the content.

 ## Setup Instructions